hello-robot/hello-robot.github.io/docs/getting_started/demos_mapping_and_navigation.md

 ### Navigation

+!!! note
+    Before starting navigation, ensure that the mapping process (`offline_mapping.launch.py`) has been stopped.
+Navigation should be launched after mapping is complete and the map has been saved.

 Now that we have a saved map of the environment, we can command the robot to move around the mapped space.
 Run the following command:

 ```{.bash .shell-prompt .copy}